 The gist of it is any salary, wages or other pay received for services performed by either or both spouses while married basically belongs to both spouses equally.
 There are other nuances that I’ll spare you, but feel free to read this from the IRS website.

-The benefit to couples who live in a community property state is that this community income is equally distributed between the spouses if they were to file separately.
+The benefit to couples living in a community property state is that this community income is equally distributed between the spouses if they file separately.

 In other words, if a doctor made $300,000 in income and her psychologist spouse made $100,000, they would each claim $200,000 on their income if they were to file separately, rather than their individually earned income, if it’s considered community income.